-He also was very active with the National Association of Athletic Development Directors (NAADD), and is still serving as the organization’s second vice president and secretary for the 2011-12 academic year.
-In 2007, he was first named to the executive committee of NAADD, which is under the umbrella of NACDA (National Association of Collegiate Athletic Directors).
+He also was very active with the National Association of Athletic Development Directors (NAADD), and served as the organization’s president for the 2013-14 athletic year.
+A long-time administrator with the group, he previously served as second vice president and secretary in 2011-12; in 2007, he was first named to the executive committee of NAADD, which is under the umbrella of NACDA (National Association of Collegiate Athletic Directors).

 Senter came to CU from San Diego State University where he had worked in a similar capacity for 18 months.
 Working closely with the University foundation on development projects on campus, he was responsible for overseeing the athletic department’s development, including major gifts.

 As the athletic director at Idaho State from 2003-04, Senter helped increase football attendance by 19 percent and saw the school’s advertising, marketing and corporate sales revenue jump $600,000 during his stay in Pocatello.
 Senter was part of the senior staff at the University of Idaho, serving as chief fundraiser and associate athletic director for three years.

 At Idaho, Senter was responsible for the University’s Capital Campaign for Athletics, helping raise money for the $13 million athletic facility expansion.
 He also ran the annual fund for Vandal Athletics, handling the work of 48 national directors and overseeing and planning a fiscal budget of $1.2 million.
 He first worked with current CU athletic director Mike Bohn at Idaho, when Bohn was the director there, with the two reunited a few years later after Bohn became the AD at San Diego State.